-Despite additional growth in student population, total expenditures increased only slightly for FY16.
-While increases in enrollment requires increased expenditures, the Board was able to keep it to a minimum by allowing only a 3.8% increase in total expenses for FY16 in comparison to FY15.
+Despite additional growth in student population, total expenditures increased only slightly for fiscal year 2017.
+While increases in enrollment requires increased expenditures, the Board was able to keep it to a minimum by allowing only a 4% increase in total expenses for fiscal year 2017 in comparison to fiscal year 2016.

-The Board experienced an increase in fund balance in FY16 as total Program revenues increased by 1.3%.
+The Board experienced an increase in fund balance in fiscal year 2017 as total Program revenues increased by 7%.
 The level of increase in revenues can be attributed to the following factors:

-- > Sales Tax revenue increased by 7.5% from the previous year - Ad valorem revenue increased by 7.7% due to continued growth and increasing enrollment in student population.
-Graph 3 (shown below) depicts the steady increase in Average Daily Membership (ADM) of 18% in the last ten years. - > Operating Grants and Contributions increased slightly for FY16 by almost 2%.
+- ♦ Sales Tax revenue increased by 6.8% from the previous year - ♦ Ad valorem revenue increased by 4.2% due to continued growth and increasing enrollment in student population.
+Graph 3 (shown below) depicts the steady increase in Average Daily Membership (ADM) of 20% in the last ten years. - Operating Grants and Contributions increased by 8% for fiscal year 2017.